SemenSop/OOB_WSIS/README.md

     6: Wild Edible Plants
     7: flower_classification
 ```

-1. Launch file yolov8.ipynb to divide train dataset into train and val parts
+5. Launch file yolov8.ipynb and choose the desired type of semgentation: plant parts or full plants
-2. Launch file val_test.ipynb to train YOLOv8 network on the pseudo-instance masks from train dataset and obtain inference for val and test dataset.
-YOLOv8 and required files will be downloaded during code execution:
+6. After code execution the results can be found in the
   - WORK_DIR
-    - Conformer_small_patch16.pth
-    - wheat/
-    - transcam/
-    - ultralytics/
+    - ultralytics/ultralytics/runs/segment/prediction
-3. Validation and test inference locate in the folder /ultralytics/runs/segment/